TomPace101/nanopore_diffusion/notes.md

 even for a single step.
 That branch of the code still exists, so you can look back at it if necessary.

+Pete did this in `/net/share/shared/labscripts/dolfin/template_adaptivetime.py` using a `Constant` as opposed to the `Expression` I attempted it with.
+Maybe that makes a difference?

 New idea: just put it in the weak form explicitly.
 That is, transform from t to tau by an exponential function,